-Congratulations on being accepted to Capilano University!
-Now that you've received your Letter of Acceptance, it’s time to prepare for your first term.
-Here are the steps you need to take next.
+Congratulations on being accepted to CapU!
+Now that you've received your letter of acceptance, it’s time to prepare for your first term.
+Here are your next steps.

-Your Letter of Acceptance can be used to apply for or renew a Study Permit (and an entry visa, depending on citizenship) from Immigration, Refugees and Citizenship Canada (IRCC).
+Once you receive your Letter of Acceptance, you can use it to apply for or renew your study permit (and an entry visa, depending on citizenship).

-You will be emailed information about how to register for classes, along with the date and time you’ll be allowed to register for your courses—this is called your Registration Time Ticket.
+You will be emailed information about how to register for classes, along with your Registration Time Ticket which is the time you can register for classes.

 Set your alarm!

-To confirm your course registration, check your myCapU account and pay the balance of your fees.
-Your CAD $5,000 tuition deposit will be deducted from your total tuition.
+To confirm your course registration, check your myCapU Account and pay the balance of your fees.
+Your initial tuition deposit will be deducted from your total fees due for the term.

-You must pay your remaining fees before the fee payment deadline.
-If you have any outstanding (remaining) fees after the deadline, you will be dropped from all of your courses.
+You must pay any outstanding (remaining) fees before the fee payment deadline, or you will be automatically dropped from all of your courses.